Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

-If there exists a folder named static at the application's root level, that is, at the same level as app.py, then Flask will automatically read the contents of the folder without any extra configuration.
+If a folder named static exists at the application's root level, that is, at the same level as app.py, then Flask will automatically read the contents of the folder without any extra configuration.

 There's more...

-Alternatively, we can provide a parameter named static_folder to the application object while defining the application in app.py:
+Alternatively, we can provide a parameter named static_folder to the application object while defining the application in app.py, as follows:

 app = Flask(__name__, static_folder='/path/to/static/folder')

-In the img src path in the How to do it… section, static refers to the value of static_url_path on the application object.
+In the preceding line of code, static refers to the value of static_url_path on the application object.
 This can be modified as follows:

 app = Flask(